sindytn/signedtangents/_posts/2024-08-07-starting-project-euler.md

 Project Euler is one of many options for a brain workout.
 I chose it because the problems are fun to solve and the process is different enough from my normal work that it feels like a break.
 And I miss doing math.

-I'll be sharing solutions here.
-To start, here it is for [problem 1](https://projecteuler.net/problem=1):
+I'll be sharing solutions here ([Github](https://github.com/sindytn/project-euler)).
+In the spirit of Project Euler, there will be no shared solutions past the first hundred.
+I hope that this will be a useful reference for others who want to get started.
+To start, since [problem 1](https://projecteuler.net/problem=1) can be done with paper and pencil, here's my solution:

 <details>